 Right-Wing Authoritarianism can be characterized as a construct consisting of three aspects: Conventionalism, authoritarian aggression, and submission (Alterneyer & Alterneyer, 1981).
-It was introduced in face to face wave three for participants aged 13 years or older.
-The items were taken from the instrument RWA3D (Right-Wing Authoritarianism Scale - German Version; Funke, 2005; Hebler et al., 2014) and were part of the CASI module.
+The items were taken from the instrument RWAD (Right-Wing Authoritarianism Scale - German Version; Funke, 2005; Hebler et al., 2014).